cstjean/ClobberingReload.jl/README.md

 `ClobberingReload.creload(modulename)` is a drop-in replacement for `reload(modulename)`, that does not require rebuilding the state after `reload`, because the reloaded module's new functions are applicable to the existing objects.
-It is ideally suited for exploratory REPL-heavy workflows, and also works with modules imported via `using` (so no need for prefixing every function call with its module name)
+It is ideally suited for exploratory REPL-heavy workflows.

 Additionally, `ClobberingReload` provides functionality for automatically reloading modified modules.
 It is a direct successor to **@malmaud**'s